The big idea of Honor Season

 This lie has some truth to it.
 God does punish evil and reward good.
 However, if that is God's basic strategy for improving the world, we are stuck with three nasty tendencies:

-We tend to get stressed by the thought that everything depends on us, which means we always having to try a little harder.
+We tend to get stressed by the thought that everything depends on how much we serve God, which means we always having to try a little harder.

-We get ungrateful to God for blessings since they are wages not gifts; if we don't get the wages we think we earned, we accuse him of cheating us.
+We become ungrateful to God for blessings since they are wages not gifts; if we don't get the wages we think we earned, we accuse him of cheating us.

-We get less compassionate toward people who are suffering, since we assume they must have done something to deserve it.
+We become less compassionate toward people who are suffering, since we assume they must have done something to deserve it.